 While not exactly profane, “debt” is indeed a four-letter word with many unpleasant associations.
 These include collection calls from creditors as well as being turned down for cars loans, apartments—and even jobs.
 When debt gets out of hand it can really ruin your life.
+If you are looking for a place to sell an extra car check online resources as well.

 Fortunately, there are solutions to bad debt problems.
 Here are a few of the most effective ones.